wonjong2/Week3_Password_Generator/README.md

 - Use 'Prompt box' and 'Confirm box' to get input from user.
 - Store user inputs to 'passwordPolicy' array.
 - Use 'while' and 'do while' loop to validate user inputs and ask again.
-- Define arrays have alphabet(lowercase and uppercase) characters and special characters to pick up while the web site is making a new password.
+- Define arrays have alphabet(lowercase and uppercase) characters and special characters to pick up while the web site is creating a new password.
 - Create 'generateRandomChar' function to determine a single random character.

 ## Web Site's URL